 Christmas Tree Ornaments Toddlers Can Make:

-Easy ornaments that kids can make are always a good idea and these Christmas jumper ornaments are super easy for little hands, just add some thread to the felt so you can hang them on your tree.
+Easy ornaments that kids can make are always a good idea and these Christmas jumper ornaments are super easy for little hands, just add some thread to the felt so you can use them as Christmas ornaments.

 I’m more than a little bit in love with this Gingerbread man ornament.

-This Santa hat ornament from Buggy and Buddy looks fantastic.
+This Santa hat ornament using popsicle sticks from Buggy and Buddy looks fantastic.

 I think this jigsaw piece ornament would make a lovely gift or keepsake too.

 The Best Ideas for Kids have some super pretty popsicle stick snowflake ornaments.